419th Fighter Wing: History

 419th FW members deployed to Incirlik Air Base in June 2000 where they became the first Reserve unit ever to use the new AN/AAQ-28 Litening II FLIR technology on operations.
 Their F-16s equipped with the LITENING II technology, 419th pilots helped keep the Iraqi military in check flying 95 combat missions over a 28-day period.

 In October 2001, the 419th returned to the Middle East as part of Air Expeditionary Force-8.
 Wing members used the LITENING II precision strike capability to enforce the no-fly zone over southern Iraq for 19 days.

 While deployed, 419th pilots assisted in the United States' war on terrorism by logging combat missions over Afghanistan during Operation Enduring Freedom.
-That same month, 419th Security Forces members and Civil Engineers were mobilized and spent 18 months providing security at Air Force installations stateside and overseas.
+That same month, 419th security forces members and civil engineers were mobilized and spent 18 months providing security at Air Force installations stateside and overseas.

-Members of the wing's 466th Fighter Squadron supported the North American Aerospace Defense Command by flying combat air patrols at undisclosed locations from 21 December 2001 to 1 January 2002.
+Members of the wing's 466th Fighter Squadron supported the North American Aerospace Defense Command by flying combat air patrols (CAP) at undisclosed locations from 21 December 2001 to 1 January 2002.
 The wing filled each 8-hour CAP responsibility by utilizing volunteer Reservists and Air Reserve Technicians.

 In January 2003, over 100 members of the 419th departed Utah to enforce the no-fly zone over southern Iraq.
 Once deployed, members were called to active-duty to participate in Operation Iraqi Freedom.
 During the war, pilots delivered precision-guided weapons on Iraqi command and control facilities, munitions bunkers, radar sites and other key military targets.
 Several members earned Bronze Star awards and Distinguished Flying Crosses (with heroism) for their actions.

 Reservists from the 419th Medical Squadron, 419th Security Forces Squadron and 67th Aerial Port Squadron all supported contingency operations in Iraq in 2004.